 ➐ Add Solar Power

 An eco-friendly home is not complete without tapping into renewable energy.
-But since these are practical tips, we no longer recommend installing actual solar panels at home.
+But since these are practical tips, we no longer recommend installing actual solar panels at home, (even though you can get some tax incentives).
 Instead, the easier way to use solar energy is by subscribing to a community solar program in your area.

 What is community solar?
 Simple.
 It’s simply sharing the harvested solar energy among different people in a given location.
 It’s a hassle-free and installation-free way to utilize solar energy for your home.
 Plus, it’s less expensive, too!